facebook/fatal/lesson/README.md

 Lessons source code is self-contained, presenting a full textual explanation of the lesson itself.

-The output of the lessons is also self-contained, presenting the full textual explanation and full source code.
+The output of the lessons is also self-contained, presenting the full textual explanation and source code.

 Lessons can be followed by reading the source code only, the lesson's output only, or both.